 —The author's name(s), snail-mail and e-mail addresses, phone number, as well as a very short biography must appear on the first page of the text.

-—Texts can be up to 3,500 words and should minimize as much as possible the use of jargon.
+—We only consider finished texts and do not commission on the basis of proposals.
+Texts can be up to 3,500 words and should minimize as much as possible the use of jargon.
 The writing should be accessible to a sophisticated general readership.

 —Texts should be submitted as an attachment in Microsoft Word or a file format we can open with Word.